neos-modding-group/neos-modding-group.github.io/index.md

 ## Finding mods

-The [mods list][mods] is a community-managed listing of mods that are vetted to not be malicious.
+The [mod list] is a community-managed listing of mods that are vetted to not be malicious.

 The purpose of the list is to make it easier & safer for people to run mods.
 Since mods are another form of executables, and it's generally not recommended to not run random executables from the internet.